ovesco/diosaur/docs/README.md

-Diosaur is a library which allows you to declare objects and services as dependencies to other objects and services and so on, building your application with ease while it takes care of managing your them.
+Diosaur is a library which allows you to declare objects and services as dependencies to other objects and services and so on, building your application with ease while it takes care of managing them for you.

 ```typescript
 @Service()